emkey1/AOK-Filesystem-Tools/README.md

 Especially for slower devices this can be a huge time saver.

-In the case of Alpine, the initial FS Installing on first boot is only arround 6MB, a pre-built AOK Alpine FS is something like 50MB.
+In the case of Alpine, the FS Installing on first boot is only arround 6MB, a pre-built AOK Alpine FS is something like 50MB.

-With Debian the difference in size will be less noticeable, it goes from 125MB to 175MB
+With Debian the difference in size goes from 125MB to 175MB

 ## Configuration